pandosme/TFLITE_1/README.md

 ## Building
 1. Clone this repository
-2. Use n [Googels Teachable Machine](https://teachablemachine.withgoogle.com/) to train your model.
+2. Use [Googels Teachable Machine](https://teachablemachine.withgoogle.com/) to train your model.
 3. Export the model in both TFLITE Edge TPU and TFLITE Quntization.
 4. Unzip both files and place the files under app/model.
 It is recommeded to have file names that easily seperates the EdgeTPU from the Quantized model file.
 The labels.txt must be called labels.txt and must have an empty last line.